dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/productionizing-your-dbt-databricks-project.md

 Each dbt Cloud project can have multiple deployment environments, but only one development environment per user.

-If you have been following our series of guides, you should have already created:

 1. Two catalogs in Databricks: *dev* and *prod*.
 2. A Databricks Service Principal to run your production jobs.